synedra/fusionauth-docker-install/step1-api.md

 ## Start the FusionAuth Web UI

 You may need to wait a few moments while the server comes up.
 While you wait, try out the auto-run functionality of this tutorial.
-When you see a grey block of code with a darker bar to the left of it, click on that grey block to auto-run the command in the terminal to the right.
+When you see a grey block of code like this one, click on that grey block to auto-run the command in the terminal to the right.
 Try that now.

 ```
 echo "This command shows the auto-run functionality of the tutorial."